 Monia Ayachi was born and raised in Belgium, from a Tunisian father and a Belgian mother.
-She is half European and half Arab, and extremely proud to be a BIPOC artist.
+She is half Arab and half European, and extremely proud to be a BIPOC artist.

 From a young age, Monia had a passion for the entertainment business.
 In other words, she knew from age 5 that she would be a performer.
 She started taking drama and singing lessons, which landed her a show on Belgian TV at the age of 10 called “ Pour La Gloire”.
 Her charisma, beauty and many talents caught the eye of a Belgian casting director and producer.
 They hired her to play the lead in a Belgian-French production called “Mon père des jours pairs”.
 Unfortunately, due to scheduling conflicts, Monia was not able to shoot the film.
 A few years later, Monia went on to the National Conservatory Of Music to study Opera and Drama, where she got her degree.
-She then moved to Los Angeles where she went to NYFA to get an extra degree in fine arts.
+She studied drama at the William Esper Studios in NYC.

-Her big wins over the last few years have been landing recurring roles on ABC’s General Hospital and NBC’s Days Of Our Lives.
-She also booked a role in what was going to be a huge success, “Pyongyang”, directed by acclaimed director Gore Verbinski and starring Steve Carell.
-Unfortunately, the film was postponed for political reasons.
-She is starring in an unannounced Animated Series for Apple TV and will be heard in a major video game franchise coming out in 2022.
+Her big wins over the last few years have been landing recurring roles on ABC’s General Hospital and NBC’s Days Of Our Lives; Atlanta (FX), an untitled Apple TV+ series alongside Colin Farrell.
+She is starring in Wolfboy and The Everything Factory on Apple TV+ and will be heard in Wolfenstein Youngblood, as well as many more video games she cannot name just yet.
+She also booked a role in “Pyongyang”, directed by acclaimed director Gore Verbinski and starring Steve Carell.
+Unfortunately, the film was postponed for political reasons

 Monia booked a lead role in the feature “Bad Luck Dandelion”, directed by Gary King, whose films have won many awards.
 It is scheduled to be released in 2022.